Jocowl25/Number-Syllable-Counter/readme.md

 Counts how many syllables are in a number when said out loud.
-Integers only.
-(May be updated in the future)
+<br> Integers only.
+(The rules for how to pronounce the decimal part of a number aren't consistent)

 For example:  <br>
 5, or "five", is 1 syllable, <br>